• FB

 • No-fuss – just measure the ingredients and dump them into a bowl/bucket

-• Shape – this again just requires you to take it out of the container and barely dough it.
+• Shape – this again just requires you to take it out of the container and barely do it.
 In this case, you’re pretty much just taking it from the bucket to the pan

 • 2nd Rise – cover and let it rise again